 This post may contain affiliate links.
 Please read my disclosure.

-Packed with spicy kimchi, crispy pieces of fried pork, pepper, garlic and veggies, this Kimchi Fried Rice is super easy to make and absolutely incredible.
+Packed with spicy kimchi, crispy pieces of fried pork, pepper, garlic and veggies, this kimchi bacon fried rice is super easy to make and absolutely incredible.
 It can be on the table in under 20 minutes!

 This may be the best fried rice I've ever made.
 Scratch that.
-This Kimchi Fried Rice IS the best fried rice I've ever made.
+This easy kimchi fried rice with bacon IS the best fried rice I've ever made, even better than this Chinese sausage fried rice or my famous breakfast egg fried rice.

 The kimchi adds the perfect amount of fermented tangy, spicy goodness to the rice, while the fatty pork balances out the spice and the soy sauce adds the perfect umami flavor.